 It’s all good news when it comes to the ingredients, thank goodness for that!
 This sunblock contains only natural minerals, such as titanium dioxide and zinc oxide.
 Since it sits on the skin rather than soaking in, it’s less likely to cause irritation - even if you have sensitive skin.

 This one is a little less popular as it can be a bit thick and chalky, and no beach babe wants that!
 The good news is that because more people are becoming aware of the benefits of using natural ingredients, more companies are jumping on the all-natural train.
-So, instead of just a few choices of physical sunblocks, there are now an endless variety of options; such as this one that we love...it even has a beautiful rose scent!
+So, instead of just a few choices of physical sunblocks, there are now an endless variety of options; such as this one that we love, or even our own Zinc SPF Face Stick!